 Grey Cairns of Camster, Caithness

-Historic Site in Caithness
+Historic Site near Caithness

 The Grey Cairns of Camster are one of the must-see places in Caithness for anyone fascinated by prehistoric Britain.
 Hidden in the wild, peat-rich landscape between Watten and Occumster, these remarkable Neolithic tombs-comprising a round cairn and a long cairn-offer an unforgettable step back more than 5,000 years.
 Built around 3500 BC, they are among the best-preserved chambered cairns in the British Isles, their eerie passageways and stone chambers still echoing with the stories of ancient communities.